ayrna/orca/doc/orca-tutorial.md

 k = 10.^(-3:1:3)
 ```

-The directive for configuring the search process are included in the general section.
+The directive for configuring the search process is included in the general section.
 The directives associated to hyper-parameter optimisation are:
 - `seed`: is the value to initialize MATLAB random number generator.
 This can be helpful to debug algorithms.
 - `num_folds`: *k* value for the nested *k*-fold cross validation over the training data.
 - `cvmetric`: metric used to select the best hyper-parameters in the grid search.
 The metrics available are: `AMAE`,`CCR`,`GM`,`MAE`,`MMAE`,`MS`,`MZE`,`Spearman`,`Tkendall` and `Wkappa`.